forcedotcom/salesforcedx-vscode/docs/_articles/ja/einstein/einstein-inline.md

 ## Overview

 Use AI-based autocomplete to accept suggestions for code as you write it right inside your editor.
-Inline autocompletions can currently be triggered in Apex and some LWC (Javascript, CSS) files.
+Inline autocompletions can currently be triggered in Apex and LWC (Javascript and CSS) files.

 ![Inline Autocomplete](./images/einstein-inline-autocomplete.gif)